5 Common Areas You’re Most Likely to Get Hacked

 Airports are such a trap for mobile workers.
 Although some airlines now offer sky-high wifi, with prices to match, most departing travellers are eager to latch onto that airport wifi till that moment when the plane wheels leave the tarmac – and arriving passengers are as keen to connect as they are to lunge into the aisle at touchdown, and line up impatiently for the exit door opening, a good ten minutes later.
 You’re surrounded by people on devices — how many can you trust?

 Plenty of mobile workers will hog a café table for hours while they blast through their digital to-do list.
 Online banking?
 Tick.
 Staff expenses account?
 Tick.
 Corporate CRM system with full details on all the company’s customers?
 Tick.
 But when you’re so busy, chances are you won’t notice the extra-curious person on the next table carefully watching your screen — and your keyboard actions.

 The daily commute can be a big trap for unwary players.
-It seems so safe, you do it all the time, you’ve got your favourite seat near the rear window but not too close to the door … But all it takes is one cyber-attacker keen to hitch a ride on your blue-tooth and that safe feeling will be gone for good.
+It seems so safe, you do it all the time, you’ve got your favourite seat near the rear window but not too close to the door.
+But all it takes is one cyberattacker keen to hitch a ride on your bluetooth and you’re already at risk of being exposed.

 If you’ve ever left your laptop in the boot of your partner’s car, had an inopportune hard disk die on you, or an inconvenient internet outage, you may have ventured into an internet café.
 These are usually places better known for their inexpensive internet-connected computers than for connoisseur-quality coffee.
 But before logging into sensitive systems or posting your passwords into a precariously protected PC — think carefully, not only may there be hackers nearby, but the computer itself may not be safe.

 Win the race to protect your digital life from cyber-attacks – with the zero-compromise HP Elitebook x360 with Windows 10 Pro .